kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 - Object.prototype.toString.call(value) === '[object Array]'
 - value instanceof Array

-Note that `value instanceof Array` evaluates to `false` when value is an array created in a different iframe than the Array constructor function (v is instance of thatFrame.contentWindow.Array)
+> Note that `value instanceof Array` evaluates to `false` when value is an array created in a different iframe than the Array constructor function (it is an instance of `thatFrame.contentWindow.Array`).

 ```js
 ({}).toString.call([]);   // '[object Array]'